Graduate Studies Reports Access

 historic invaders and colonizers.
 Another is to explore opposing arguments over how to interpret the material record.
 Additional goals for graduate students are to gain regional expertise to help with individual research, and to achieve enough expertise to prevent use of boiler-plate “culture history” sections in any future writing.
 We will also emphasize the complementary and useful combination of culture history, processual/scientific analysis, and critical questioning of the biases in reconstructions of the human past produced by modern Western archaeologists.
 Finally, we will look at the production and public nature of archaeology in different southeastern states.

-Students will understand the history and prehistory of the Southeastern U.S. and be able to relate it to modern human issues and populations, as well as political questions.
+- Learning Outcomes: Students will understand the history and prehistory of the Southeastern U.S. and be able to relate it to modern human issues and populations, as well as political questions.
 Students will demonstrate knowledge of both important research questions and public archaeology.
 Students will be able to utilize material evidence to tell the story of past peoples in the South.

 - Major Topics: Paleo-Indian and Archaic Cultures

 Woodland and Mississippian Period Cultures